 What If I Didn’t Have the Intent to Harass?

 For actions to be harassment, you generally must have acted “with intent to harass, annoy or alarm another person,” according to Connecticut General Statutes (C.G.S.) §53a-183.
-A second-degree harassment lawyer in Connecticut can work to show that actions were undertaken accidentally or with another intent and therefore no violation occurred.
+An attorney in Connecticut can work to show that actions in question for a second-degree harassment charge were undertaken accidentally or with another intent and therefore no violation occurred.